Coleslaw3557/csv-to-yt-music/readme.md

 This script imports tracks from a CSV file into a YouTube Music playlist and adds them to your "Liked Music".
 It uses the `ytmusicapi` library to interact with YouTube Music.

+I needed a way to copy my Deezer playlist to YT Music.
+Note: this is all LLM generated code so use at your own risk.
+It worked for me so I thouht I'd share.
+You can get your Deezer playlist using Zeex's code: https://github.com/Zeex/deezer-export/tree/master

 ## Features

 - Create a new YouTube Music playlist from a CSV file.